RealityDenied/asg/README.md

 ## Tasks Done
 - All 3 sections Completed (All 7 CRUD APIs completed)
 - All 4 bonuses challenges completed
+  • Implemented pagination for employee listing.
+  • Added MongoDB index on employee_id.
+  • Implement schema validation (e.g., using MongoDB JSON Schema).
+  • Add JWT authentication for protected routes. ( Login and Signup with password hashing as well )

 ### Prerequisites